scottgal/mostlylucid.dse/code_evolver/NEW_FEATURES.md

 Then inside the CLI:

 ```
-CodeEvolver> /conversation_start python_best_practices
+DiSE> /conversation_start python_best_practices

 # Chat about Python
-CodeEvolver> What are the best practices for error handling?
+DiSE> What are the best practices for error handling?

 # Continue conversation with full context
-CodeEvolver> Can you show me an example?
+DiSE> Can you show me an example?

 # End when done
-CodeEvolver> /conversation_end
+DiSE> /conversation_end
 ```

 #### Programmatic Usage